pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- To start with, a temporal database is not the same as a time-series database.
+- Before we get too far, a temporal database is not the same as a time-series database.
 - Nowadays time-series is all the rage, with web analytics, advertising, IoT sensor data, APM metrics.
 - Temporal is something else.
 - In time-series every record has a single time stamp; in temporal every record has two: start & end.